PhilBoileau/cvCovEst/paper/paper.md

 When the number of observations in a dataset far exceeds the number of features, the estimator of choice for the covariance matrix is the sample covariance matrix.
-It is an efficient estimator under minimal regularity assumptions on the data-generating distribution.
+It is efficient under minimal regularity assumptions on the data-generating distribution.
 In high-dimensional regimes, however, its performance is unsatisfactory: The sample covariance matrix is highly variable, and produces estimates with diverging condition numbers and over-dispersed eigenvalues.
-In Short, these issues amplify estimation error.
+These issues amplify estimation error in resulting estimates.

 As high-dimensional data have become widespread, researchers have derived many novel covariance matrix estimators to remediate the sample covariance matrix's